GavinGYM/Rshell/README.md

 1. Print a command prompt (e.g. `$`)
 2. Read in a line of command(s) (and connector(s)) from standard input
+>The connector is an optional way you can run multiple commands at once.
+If a command is followed by ;, then the next command is always >executed; if a command is followed by &&, then the next command is executed only if the first one succeeds; if a command is followed by >||, then the next command is executed only if the first one fails.
 3. Execute the appropriate commands using fork, execvp, and waitpid

 We designed this program by using composite pattern.